msmithtcg/LogLevelRuntimeSwitching/README.md

 ## How does it work?

 Based on the value configured in `checkIntervalMs`, the SHA of the configuration repository will be checked at a specified interval.
 If the SHA has changed, it will pull down the new version, overwrite the `logging:configFile` file, and reconfigure the logging level for Serilog.

+## Next Steps?!

+* The timer is yucky.
+It should be moved to a hosted service maybe?
+If it was an API or something that could receive webhook calls .. that'd cut down on the polling as well!